ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 How specific or vague a prompt ultimately is does not matter, as it has no bearing on the tenets outlined above.
-All that matters is that you have crafted a prompt that kicks off your story in a way that creates a satisfying series of resulting actions that will carry on after the prompt disappears from memory.
+All that matters is that you have crafted a prompt that kicks off your story in a way that creates a satisfying series of resulting actions that will carry on the story after the prompt disappears from memory.

 With erotic writing in particular, you are often better served with gearing a prompt towards a very streamlined setup that is heavy on